Nouvellie/imdb-checklist/movies.md

 - (2006) Night At The Museum
 - (2005) Harry Potter And The Goblet Of Fire
 - (2005) Star Wars III: Revenge Of The Sith
+- (2005) V For Vendetta
+- (2005) Hitch
 - (2005) The Chronicle Of Narnia: The Lion, The Witch And The Wardrobe
-- (2005) Hitch
 - (2005) Batman Begins
 - (2005) War Of The Worlds
 - (2005) Charlie And The Chocolate Factory
 - (2005) King Kong
+- (2004) Eternal Sunshine Of The Spotless Mind
 - (2004) Harry Potter And The Prisoner Of Azkaban
 - (2004) Spider-Man II
 - (2004) The Passion Of The Christ
+- (2004) Before Sunset
 - (2004) Ocean's Twelve
 - (2003) Oldeuboi
 - (2003) The Lord Of The Rings: The Return Of The King
 - (2003) The Matrix Reloaded
 - (2003) The Matrix Revolutions
+- (2003) Jeux D'Enfants
+- (2003) Bruce Almighty
 - (2003) Pirates Of The Caribbean: The Curse Of The Black Pearl
-- (2003) Bruce Almighty
+- (2003) Kill Bill: Vol. I
 - (2003) X2
 - (2002) The Pianist
 - (2002) Harry Potter And The Chamber Of Secrets
 - (2002) The Lord Of The Rings: The Two Towers
 - (2002) Star Wars II: Attack Of The Clones
+- (2002) Catch Me If You Can
 - (2002) Cidade De Deus
 - (2002) Signs
 - (2002) Men In Black II
+- (2001) A Beautiful Mind
 - (2001) Harry Potter And The Philosopher's Stone
 - (2001) The Lord Of The Rings: The Fellowship Of The Ring
 - (2001) Pearl Harbor
+- (2001) Le Fabuleux Destin D'Amélie Poulain
 - (2001) The Mummy Returns
 - (2001) Jurassic Park III
 - (2001) Ocean's Eleven
 - (2001) Planet Of The Apes
 - (2000) Gladiator
+- (2000) Requiem For A Dream
 - (2000) Memento
+- (2000) Nueve Reinas
 - (2000) X-Men
+- (2000) Amores Perros
 - (1999) Star Wars I: The Phantom Menace
 - (1999) The Matrix
 - (1999) The Sixth Sense